TheAyushB/basics-of-c-programming/README.md

-# Mini_Project_C
+# Standard Project Blueprint in C programming

-Sample project:  Develop a Linked list using C or C++
+### _The Fundamental Project Structure, System Build and Basic Coding_

-Objective     :  Understand the project structure, build system, and basic coding.
+This project contains a collection of basic C programs.
+The programs are designed to teach the fundamentals of C programming, such as variables, data types, operators, control flow statements, functions, static and dynamic libraries, Makefiles, Data Structures, and more.

-Requirements  :
+## Features

-# The linked list should be able to build a list with LINEAR or QUEUE, STACK formats.
+- Build a list with LINEAR or QUEUE, STACK formats

-# Operations allowed in LINEAR list (linear_list.c, linear_list.h)
+- Operations allowed in LINEAR list (linear_list.c, linear_list.h)

       -Add node